FAQs

 How do I instruct you as an Expert Witness?

-Lawyers and legal professionals, or corporate clients can contact us directly via the website or email.
+Corporate clients, Lawyers and legal professionals, can contact us directly via the website or email.
 After an initial consultation, we review your documentation, clarify and confirm the scope of work, and require written Instructions before proceeding.

 What is your typical turnaround time?